Dansk-Data-Science-Community/organization/README.md

 ## About the Community

 The Danish Data Science Community is an association dedicated to fostering data science knowledge, collaboration, and innovation within Denmark.
-We bring together data scientists, researchers, students, and industry professionals to advance the field of data science.
+We bring together data, AI and machine learning researchers, engineers, students, and industry professionals to advance the field of data science.

 ## Organizational Structure